What kind of leopard gecko morph breeds are there?

 Halloween Mask

-Similar to Bandits, Halloween Mask morphs have bold patterns on their heads.
+Similar to Bandits, Halloween Mask morphs have bold patterns on their heads, often with dark bands or spots.

 Jungle